 Child Exploitation is a growing and evolving threat.

-Supporting children and young people to navigate exploitation, youth violence and knife crime.
+Supporting young people’s awareness of the risks of exploitation, youth violence and knife crime.

 What is Child Exploitation?